Barnamoyy/bits-ev-optimizer/README.md

 ## Usage

-1. **Select Route**: Choose start and end locations from the dropdown menus or use quick route buttons
+1. **Select Route**: Choose start and end locations from the dropdown menus or use quick route buttons.
-2. **View Calculations**: The dashboard shows real-time energy consumption, battery usage, and efficiency ratings
+2. **View Calculations**: The dashboard shows real-time energy consumption, battery usage, and efficiency ratings.
-3. **Adjust Battery Level**: Use the slider in the header to set current battery level
+3. **Adjust Battery Level**: Use the slider in the header to set current battery level.
-4. **Toggle Views**: Switch between 2D map and 3D terrain visualization
+4. **Find Optimal Location**: Use the "Optimal Location Finder" to identify the best spots for new charging stations.
-5. **Analyze Elevation**: View detailed elevation profiles with gain/loss statistics
+5. **Analyze Elevation**: View detailed elevation profiles with gain/loss statistics.
-6. **Charging Recommendations**: Get automatic alerts when charging is needed
+6. **Charging Recommendations**: Get automatic alerts when charging is needed.

 ## Future Enhancements